-- The plugin is already installed on website
+- The plugin is being already installed on website

 - Maybe the plugin is included in another plugin.
-In this case we can’t be sure which version of the plugin is used and that can makes website broken (see this discussion)
+In this case, we can’t be sure which version of the plugin is used and that can break the website (see this discussion)

-This is the sample code that I use in Glamo theme:
+This is the sample code that I use in NOISE theme:

-To see more examples of using Meta Box inside a WordPress theme using TGM Activation Class, please take a look at my premium themes.
+To see more examples of using Meta Box inside a WordPress theme using TGM Activation Class, please take a look at these premium themes.

 If you already included the Meta Box plugin inside your themes/plugins or you purchased a theme/plugin which already did that), then please follow these steps:

 define( 'RWMB_DIR', get_template_directory() . '/meta-box/' ); define( 'RWMB_URL', get_template_directory_uri() . '/meta-box/' );